A Quick Guide to Musical Ornaments on the Guitar

-There are a few rules to remember when dealing with ornaments, The first of which is to keep ornaments in rhythm.
+There are a few rules to remember when dealing with ornaments (guitar ornaments or on any other instrument), the first of which is to keep ornaments in rhythm.

 This means that if you have a tempo going along and you have a note and ornament over it, you want to make sure that the underlying rhythm stays absolutely rock-steady.
 And that the ornament does not interfere with the rhythm In any way.

 The way to do this is to practice just your primary notes first without any ornaments, And then put your ornaments in later.
 And this is a good way to ensure that you’re keeping the tempo steady.